dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 permalink: /projects.html
 ---

+### Cognitive Neuropsychology Group, Fredrik Ullén, Max-Planck Institute for Empirical Aesthetics

+I recently started as a scientific software engineer in Cognitive Neuropsychology Lab at MPIAE.
+I am working on different project involving [PsyNet](https://gitlab.com/PsyNetDev/PsyNet) and in-house software written in Python, Rust, and JavaScript.

+<br/><br/>

 ### Biodiversity Informatics Group, PI Claus Weiland, Senckenberg Society for Nature Research

-I am currently a scientific software engineer in the Biodiversity Informatics group of Claus Weiland working mainly on projects related to research data infrastructure and semantic modeling.
-In the context of to the [NFDI4Earth](https://www.nfdi4earth.de/), a consortium with the aim to improve FAIR access to research data in the earth system sciences (ESS), I am a member of the working group for the NFDI4Earth Community Label.
+I was a scientific software engineer in the Biodiversity Informatics group of Claus Weiland working mainly on projects related to research data infrastructure and semantic modeling.
+In the context of to the [NFDI4Earth](https://www.nfdi4earth.de/), a consortium with the aim to improve FAIR access to research data in the earth system sciences (ESS), I was a member of the working group for the NFDI4Earth Community Label.
 The Label group works on developing and evaluating guidelines for ESS data repositories.
-Furthermore I am involved in the technical development of the NFDI4Earth Knowledge Hub, the backend for the NFDI4Earth Web Portal based on a knowledge graph managed in an [Apache Jena](https://jena.apache.org/) database.
+Furthermore I was involved in the technical development of the NFDI4Earth Knowledge Hub, the backend for the NFDI4Earth Web Portal based on a knowledge graph managed in an [Apache Jena Fuseki](https://jena.apache.org/) database.

 <br/><br/>